• Skip to primary navigation

 Can I freeze the dough and use it later?

-Yes, I did this numerous times in the past.
+Yes, I have done this numerous times in the past.
 You make a batch or more and use what you need.
 You can freeze the rest.
-The dough should be good for about 3 months in the freezer.
+The dough should be good for about three months in the freezer.

 Can I freeze the baked cookies?